microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-reports-getdeviceusagesummary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Provide a summary of device onboarding and offboarding within a specified timeframe, including the total number of devices, active devices, and inactive devices.
+Get a summary of device onboarding and offboarding within a specified timeframe.
+This summary includes the total number of devices, active devices, and inactive devices.

 ## Permissions
 Choose the permission or permissions marked as least privileged for this API.
 Use a higher privileged permission or permissions [only if your app requires it](/graph/permissions-overview#best-practices-for-using-microsoft-graph-permissions).
 For details about delegated and application permissions, see [Permission types](/graph/permissions-overview#permission-types).
 To learn more about these permissions, see the [permissions reference](/graph/permissions-reference).